Why Does My Jaw Hurt? 9 Jaw Pain Causes & How to Treat It

 The infection may start in your tooth and then spread down to the tooth’s root.
 If not treated, it can spread to the bone.

-There are other complications of untreated tooth infection as well.
+Why does my jaw hurt?
+If you haven’t had a dental checkup in a while, it might be time to schedule one!
+This is especially important because there are other potentially serious complications associated with untreated tooth infection as well.
 So, it’s best to see a dentist when having dental issues so that the condition doesn’t become more complex.

 6. Injury